yuzakki/ecocart-ecommerce-mern/README.md

 3. Install dependencies:

-   install the necessary dependencies in both client and server folders
+   install the necessary dependencies in both client and server folders.

    ```bash
    npm install